 A couple nights ago, as I was lying in bed, I could not stop thinking about granola – I know very bizarre and one would wonder why I share things like this.
-I already make an awesome granola recipe using pure maple syrup but now my thoughts were going towards honey, specifically honey and nuts.
+I already make an almond butter granola but now my thoughts were going towards honey, specifically honey and nuts.

 I woke up the next morning at 6:00am and headed downstairs to start trying out new granola recipes.
 Let me just state that I am on vacation this week and technically should be sleeping in but if haven’t already noticed I have some issues.
 When a recipe gets into my head I get in this MUST MAKE NOW mindset.